 How to say the sounds: www.ruthmiskin.com/en/find-out-more/parents/#lg=1&slide=2

-All of the children from Year Two onwards will have active reading sessions daily.
+All of the children from Year Two onwards will have Talk for Reading sessions daily.

 We use a range of reading schemes for home reading and guided reading.
 These books are banded according to the Reading Recovery banding levels.
 All pupils are encouraged to choose their own books at the appropriate level, building confidence, independence and developing their likes and dislikes.